 - Patrons arriving without the required documentation will not be allowed in the theater.

-Where can you get vaccinated or tested:
+Where can you get vaccinated & additional testing resources:

-- Learn more about Covid 19 testing and where to get tested HERE
+- Learn more about Covid-19 testing and where to get tested HERE

 Additional precautions being taken to ensure your safety: